bhannawa/Xero-Dark-Mode/README.md

 # Xero Dark Mode
 Got sick of waiting for Xero to implement this basic feature.
-Share for others to find :)
+WIP, but I'll get it there over time.
+Open to pull requests and community support!